-If you’re a student at a Dutch university or someone who wants to spend a semester in the Netherlands, you might want to consider finding an internship here.
+If you’re a student at a Dutch university or someone who wants to spend a few months in the Netherlands, you might want to consider an internship (known as stage) here.

 - Internships in the Netherlands: are they difficult to find?